(First adopted October 16, 1924; most recently revised October 14, 2016)

 We hold that, to discharge this responsibility, advertising agencies must recognize an obligation, not only to their clients, but to the public, the media they employ, and to each other.
 As a business, the advertising agency must operate within the framework of competition.
-It is recognized that keen and vigorous competition, honestly conducted, is necessary to the growth and the health of American business.
+Keen and vigorous competition, honestly conducted, is necessary to the growth and the health of American business.
 However, unethical competitive practices in the advertising agency business lead to financial waste, dilution of service, diversion of manpower, loss of prestige, and tend to weaken public confidence both in advertisements and in the institution of advertising.

 We hold that the advertising agency should compete on merit and not by attempts at discrediting or disparaging a competitor agency, or its work, directly or by inference, or by circulating harmful rumors about another agency, or by making unwarranted claims of particular skill in judging or prejudging advertising copy.

-b) Testimonials that do not reflect the real opinion of the individual(s) involved
+b) Testimonials that do not reflect the real option of the individual(s) involved

 c) Price claims that are misleading